xurtis/monday-talk-2019/slides/slides.rst

 WebAssembly (WASM) is a specification of a stack machine.

-* Compiles to native machine code at runtime
-* Guarantees a number of safety and security properties
+* Works in a wide variety of systems
   * Embeds into other languages or systems via a runtime
-* Provides low-overhead and portable foreign-function interface
   * Allows a single compiled module to be used in any context
   * Does not need to be rebuilt for specific architectures or platforms
+* High performance
+  * Compiles to native machine code at runtime
+  * Provides low-overhead and portable foreign-function interface
+* Minimal trust requirements
+  * Guarantees a number of safety and security properties

 What does WASM look like?
 =========================